 Microsoft 365 plans for nonprofits start at no charge for qualifying organizations through Microsoft's nonprofit program.
 Even the standard personal plan runs approximately $7/month.
 It includes Word, PowerPoint, and Publisher (through October 2026), plus OneDrive for file sharing.

-Many churches that used Publisher are already in the Microsoft 365 ecosystem, which means they may be one template away from continuing their current workflow in Word.
+Many churches that used Publisher are already in the Microsoft 365 ecosystem, which means they may be just one template away from continuing their current workflow in Word.

 Adobe Express